islaytitans/alien/docs/src/GM/hopeslastday.md

     - (**+1 stress level**) for those who look
     - If search through mess (takes one additional turn) get another (**+1 stress level**) will find Pulse Rife, Service Pistol and Incinerator but no reloads

-## Tannen's Casino

-- Walkway from E2 to Casino, the walkway is **cluttered**
-- When the door is opened 5 bodies that were stacked against the door fall into the wallway (**+1 stress level**) for those who look and (**+2 stress level**) for the person who opened the door
-- On victim is still alived having being facehugged
-- Neon lights of gambling machines looking to rob workers of their pay

-## Billy's Bar

-- Only accessed from the outside
-- Wood panelled place with bar downstairs and seating upstairs
-- Wes Osterman (p374) is trapped inside and a *Drone Xenomorph* **Passive** is trying to break in
-- **Event - A Cry For Help**

 ## Air Traffic Control Centre

 - Air Traffic control Centre tower, comms array and landing pad